RustFestEU/blog.rustfest.eu/_posts/2019-08-29-cfp-committee-hard-at-work.md

 Sometimes a accepted speaker can not make it or does not confirm the talk.
 So waitlisted proposals get promoted.

-Rarely a speaker gets ill and we do replace the talk with a waitlisted one if the speaker are onsite.
+Rarely a speaker gets ill and we do replace the talk with a waitlisted one if the speaker is onsite on short notice.

 🎉🌈